king-ojay/Sparse-Matrix-Formative/README.md

 3. Run the program with:
 python3 main.py

-vbnet
-Copy
-Edit
-Follow the on-screen prompts to select an operation and input the file paths.
+You can follow the on-screen prompts to select an operation and input the file paths.

 AI Assistance:
-During the course of this project, an ai tool was used for formating and error fixing
+During this project, an AI tool was used for formatting and error-fixing